 The SBA offers three specialized 7(a) programs to support businesses involved in international trade.

-• Can be structured as a term loan or revolving line of credit
+• May be structured as a term loan or a revolving line of credit

 Export Working Capital Program (EWCP)